pyeventsourcing/eventsourcing-django/README.md

         self.tricks.append(trick)
 ```

-When using this module, you need to set the environment variable `SQLALCHEMY_URL` to an
-SQLAlchemy database URL for your database.
-Please refer to the [SQLAlchemy documentation](https://docs.sqlalchemy.org/en/14/core/engines.html)
-for more information about SQLAlchemy Database URLs.

-## Initialize application object

 To use this module as the persistence module for your event-sourced application, set
 the environment variable `PERSISTENCE_MODULE` to `'eventsourcing_django'`.